EverydayHealthLogo

 What procedures does Dr. Lee perform?

 As an Urologist, Dr. Lee performs a variety of medical procedures.
 This procedure information is derived from anonymized insurance claims and highlights the medical procedures most commonly performed by Dr. Lee.
 It provides insight into the doctor’s areas of experience and expertise based on real-world patient encounters from the past two years, updated quarterly.
+Learn more about our claims-based healthcare methodology here.

 Also known as: